Portals

 In theory, it is possible, but in practice it won't happen if the Portal is functional.

 Further, the arbitrage opportunity presented by swapping PSM tokens for a Portal’s accrued yield serves as a mechanism to refill the liquidity pool of Portals.
-This is a closed loop system that is sustainable long term.
+It is a closed loop system that is sustainable long term.

 Last updated